threebarber/THREEDAN/README.md

 # THREEDAN

-Python Shodan Searcher with opt-parsing
+Python Shodan Searcher with command line options and customizable txt file saving

 note: you need to plug in your shodan api key